Learning efficient backprojections across cortical hierarchies in real time: Methods

-We first describe learning using fixed random feedback connections.
-Before supervised training, the system is run in absence of a teaching signal with random input~$\bm r_0(t)$.
-As demonstrated in Ref.~\cite{sacramento2018dendritic}, the plasticity of $\bm \WIP_{\ell, \ell}$ and $\bm \BPI_{\ell, \ell}$ allow the system to settle in a \textit{self-predicting state}.
-This is a system state described by matching voltages between interneurons and pyramidal cells, $\bm u^\text{I}_\ell = \bm u^\text{P}_{\ell+1}$, together with zero apical voltages~$\bm v^\text{api}_\ell$.
-This second condition is achieved in the hidden layers by learning lateral weights such that top-down and lateral activity cancel, i.e.~$\bm \BPI_{\ell, \ell} \, \bm \rI_\ell = - \bm \BPP_{\ell, \ell+1} \, \bm \rP_{\ell+1}$.
 We now turn on an instructive signal by clamping the apical compartment of top layer pyramidal cells to the target voltage $\bm u^\text{tgt}$.
 The somata of these neurons integrate the target signal with the bottom-up input and propagate it top-down to the hidden layers.
 In the limit of small conductances (weak nudging), the pyramidal neurons are now slightly nudged towards the target, while the interneurons in the hidden layers do not observe the teaching signal; therefore, they represent the activity which pyramidal cells in the layer above would have if there were no target.
 As the apical dendrite calculates the difference between top-down and lateral activity, it now encodes the error signal passed down to the hidden layers.
 This is how cortical microcircuits with dendritic error encoding assign credit to hidden layers neurons.
-In fact, the microcircuit model implements difference target propagation~\cite{lee2015difference} in a dynamical system with recurrency, with $\bm v_\ell^\text{api} = \bm \BPP_{\ell,\ell+1} ( \bm \rP_{\ell+1} - \bm \rI_\ell)$ representing the backprojected difference target $g_\ell(\hat{\bm h}_{\ell+1}) - g_\ell({\bm h}_{\ell+1})$.\footnote{Independent of the error propagation scheme, the framework of DTP also includes the learning of top-down weights such that the system's cost is minimized according to Gauss-Newton optimization with batch size 1~\cite{meulemans2020theoretical}.}
+In fact, the microcircuit model implements difference target propagation~\cite{lee2015difference} in a dynamical system with recurrency, with $\bm v_\ell^\text{api} = \bm \BPP_{\ell,\ell+1} ( \bm \rP_{\ell+1} - \bm \rI_\ell)$ representing the backprojected difference target $g_\ell(\hat{\bm h}_{\ell+1}) - g_\ell({\bm h}_{\ell+1})$.
+Note that the framework of DTP also includes the learning of top-down weights such that the system's cost is minimized according to Gauss-Newton optimization with batch size 1~\cite{meulemans2020theoretical}; this effect however is independent of the error propagation scheme and thus not relevant for this discussion.

+As shown in Ref.~\cite{sacramento2018dendritic}, the weight updates in this model approximate those of error backpropagation in the limit of weak nudging (small top-down conductances):